Please thoroughly read the Important Defaults before reading this guide

 useQuery('todos', fetchTodos) query are unmounted and no longer in use.

-- Since there are no more active instances to this query, a cache timeout is set using
+- Since there are no more active instances of this query, a cache timeout is set using

 cacheTime to delete and garbage collect the query (defaults to 5 minutes).